liangyuandg/DLCariesScreen/README.md

 First, obtain the pickle-formatted annotation file similar as in the training procedure.

-Second, set the pathes for model checkpoint file, pickle-formatted annotation file, working directory, image repository in `engines/engine_infer_VGGSSD`.
+Second, set the paths for model checkpoint file, pickle-formatted annotation file, working directory, image repository in `engines/engine_infer_VGGSSD`.

 Third, start testing inference by running the bash `engines/engine_infer_multiple_GPU.sh`.

-For numerical evaluation, use the function provided in `evaluation/boxwise_relaxed_froc.py` for FROC; Use the function provided in `evaluation/imagewise_roc.py` for ROC.
+For numerical evaluation, use the function provided in `evaluation/boxwise_relaxed_froc.py` for localization related results; Use the function provided in `evaluation/imagewise_roc.py` for classification related results.

 ### Deployment

-First, set the pathes for the testing image, model checkpoint file, and results in `deployment/engine_infer_Detection_single_GPU_draw_box.py`.
+First, set the paths for the testing image, model checkpoint file, and results storing in `deployment/engine_infer_Detection_single_GPU_draw_box.py`.

 Second, run `deployment/engine_infer_Detection_single_GPU_draw_box.py` for the single image inference and result visualization.

-We give one example input image and its inference result in the `deployment` folder.
+We give an example input image and its inference result in the `deployment` folder.

 ## Notes
 1. Since the privacy issue and commercial interest, the trained models and training images are not released.
-However, by following the instructions above, new models can be trained with individual's repo of data.
+However, by following the instructions above, new models can be trained with each individual's repository of data.
 2. More details about training strategy, model architecture descriptions, and result discussion will be released in a future publication.